- The profile of a classic sport sedan

 The BMW M5, meanwhile, still makes 560 horsepower, though it's now available with a Competition Package that lifts output to a heady 575 horsepower.
 It's available with either a six-speed manual or seven-speed M-DCT dual-clutch transmission.

-Instead of a wagon version, there's the striking 5-Series Gran Turismo (available only as a 550i; there's no 528i GT, or diesel, or hybrid) that offers limo-like rear seats and a flexible cargo area that feels first-class--with only the Lincoln MKT and extended-length versions of the Audi A8 and 7-Series coming close.
-The seats can be reclined, heated, ventilated, and stimulated with massaging functions.
-As for the rest of the 5-Series lineup, you'll find all the support and comfort you want in the front seats -- just as much as in the larger 7-Series, really -- but the back seat can be too tight for taller adults.
+There's no wagon in this 5er lineup.
+The Gran Turismo 550i subs in with limo-size rear seats and a useful cargo area with lots of space behind its seats.
+The seats can be reclined, heated, set to massage or ventilate.
+As for the rest of the 5-Series lineup, you'll find all the support and comfort you want in the front seats-as much as you'll find in the bigger 7-Series, really -- but the back seat can be too tight for taller adults.

 With the 2015 5-Series lineup, BMW gives you the choice to get either a traditional sport sedan, a sporty luxury sedan, or a technology-rich powerhouse that will really appeal to those who appreciate innovation.
 It's mostly a matter of checking the right option boxes and being okay with an additional $10k, or even $20k, tagged onto the bottom-line price.
 Standard is impressive, but it's the upgraded audio, heated rear seats, a rear sunshade, or one of many available trims and trim package that starts to distinguish it in a now crowded class.